Skip to contentSkip to navigation

 Jim Jarmusch

 Jim Jarmusch was introduced to cinema by his mother, who would drop him off at the local movie theater while she went shopping.
-Influenced by Antonioni, Mizoguchi, and Ozu, whom he discovered at the Cinémathèque française, he enrolled in New York University to study film.
+Influenced by Antonioni, Mizoguchi, and Ozu, whom he discovered at the Cinémathèque française, he enrolled in New York University to study cinema.
 His graduation film, Permanent Vacation, was featured in numerous festivals in 1980.
 The characteristics that would define Jarmusch's style and screenplays were already there: disillusioned dandyism of anti-heroes, work in asceticism, penchant for outsiders, tendency to portray a strange, offbeat daily life.
-He then went on to direct films such as Stranger Than Paradise (1984), winner of the Caméra d’Or at the Cannes Film Festival and the Golden Leopard at the Locarno Film Festival, Down by Law (1986), Ghost Dog: The Way of the Samurai (1999), Broken Flowers (2005), winner of the Grand Prix at the Cannes Film Festival, Only Lovers Left Alive (2013), and Paterson (2016).
+He then went on to direct films such as Stranger Than Paradise (1984), winner of the Caméra d’or at the Cannes Film Festival and the Golden Leopard at the Locarno Film Festival, Down by Law (1986), Ghost Dog: The Way of the Samurai (1999), Broken Flowers (2005), winner of the Grand Prix at the Cannes Film Festival, Only Lovers Left Alive (2013), and Paterson (2016).

 Explore